LiuliuLexie/head-md-softrobotics/presentations/2024-12-04-presentation.md

 ## Next Steps
 - Adding and designing more interactions
-- Enriching the behind and playful stories
+- Enriching the playful stories behind the interactions
 - Combining and arranging the electronics with the prototype